 Once the changes look correct, click Apply Updates to complete the schema update.

-How renamed or removed columns affect Interactive Mode charts
+How renamed or removed columns affect Visual Mode charts

 Chartio cannot automatically detect changes and refresh your data source schema.